 Phlomis is a genus of about 100 species of herbaceous plants, perennials, and shrubs that belong to the mint family Lamiaceae.
 Phlomis are all native to the Mediterranean region and spread east across central Asia and China.

 Phlomis shrubs have grayish-green leaves that are slightly hairy, and they are known for their whorls of yellow, white, or lilac flowers.
 The flowers generally consist of two-lipped corollas with calyces, which are often spine-tipped.
 Their tall stature and interesting blooms make them great for bordering flower beds and other landscaped areas.
 Small species of Phlomis are also useful in rock gardens.
 Two of the common names of Phlomis include Jerusalem Sage and Lampwick Plant.

-Phlomis varies depending on the specific type but generally the plants grow up to 3 to 4 feet (90 to 120 cm).
+Phlomis varies depending on the specific type, but generally, the plants grow up to 3 to 4 feet (90 to 120 cm).
 They can be quite useful in the winter because their tall stalks and seed heads have a sculptural quality to them.
-Phlomis stalks produce small seedlings which can gradually spread out over an area.
+Phlomis stalks produce small seedlings that can gradually spread out over an area.
 They are easy to control, though.
 You can just pull them up and relocate them to another area if you wish.

 Growing in a Container

 If you wish to plant Phlomis in a container, make use of a large one filled with compost with a soil foundation.
-Try not to be too generous in feeding and watering your plant as it actually grows well in drought.
-Once your Phlomis begins to form flowers, you may need to do some trimming as it has a tendency to grow uncontrollably.
+Try not to be too generous in feeding and watering your plant as it grows well in drought.
+Once your Phlomis begins to form flowers, you may need to do some trimming as it tends to grow uncontrollably.
 Trimming it back will put a limit on this.
 When winter comes, keep the plant protected in a cool area.
 Always remember that you should water it as minimally as possible.

 Selecting Seeds and Transplanting